Az19mi97/Kayak_Booking/README.md

 ## Project Origin and Context:
 	•	Project retrieved from my github created with my student email account due to loss of access.
 	•	Student Github url: https://github.com/s185736?tab=repositories.
-	•	Originally completed as part of the course during the 1st semester of 2021.
+	•	Originally completed as part of the course during the 1st semester in 2021.
 	•	Re-uploaded to this GitHub repository for reference and portfolio purposes.

 ## Install React: